ksenzee/rest_router/README.md

     array("value")
 ```

-If other than `200 OK` response is required function can return one of response defined response objects.
+If a response other than `200 OK` is required, the function can return a defined
+response object:

 - `new RestRouterResponse($code, $data = NULL)`
 - `RestRouterErrorResponse($code, $message, $data = NULL)`
 - `RestRouterRedirectResponse($path, $code)`

-Each response has helper method that can be used from inherited class.
+Each response has a helper method that can be used from the parent class.

 **Examples**